Laima Andrikienė

 Laima Liucija Andrikienė (born 1 January 1958) is a Lithuanian politician serving as member of the European Court of Auditors since November 2022.

 Andrikienė is signatory of the Act of the Re-Establishment of the State of Lithuania, member of Reconstituent Seimas (1990–1992), former and current member of the Seimas (1992–2000, 2020-current), former chair of Committee on Foreign Affairs of the Seimas, former vice-president of the Parliamentary Assembly of the Council of Europe, former Minister of Industry and Trade, former minister of European Affairs, and former member of the European Parliament (2004–2014, 2016–2019) for the Homeland Union (Lithuanian Conservatives) and European People’s Party, respectively.

 Biography

 Andrikienė was born in Druskininkai on 1 January 1958.
 In 1980 Andrikienė graduated from Vilnius University with a degree in Economics and Math.
-She worked as an engineer, an later as a research fellow, at the Lithuanian Institute for Research of Agricultural Economy.
+She worked as an engineer, and later as a research fellow, at the Lithuanian Institute for Research of Agricultural Economy.
 She successfully concluded doctoral studies in 1994.
 Andrikiene spent time as a Fellow at University of Manchester and as a Pew Economic Freedom Fellow at Georgetown University.